xianglusoc/xianglusoc.github.io/index.md

 ## About
 Hi!
 My name is Xiang Lu (吕想).
 I am an Assistant Professor at Institute for Advanced Study in Humanities and Social Sciences (IAS) and the Department of Sociology, Zhejiang University.
 Before joining ZJU, I received a PhD in Sociology from New York University.

-My research interests lie in race and ethnicity and migration.
-I am currently writing a book that examines the intricate dynamics by which China's Hui Muslim internal migrants utilize their unique Sino-Muslim bi-cultural identity to participate in China-Arab trade.

-I have also been broadly interested in topics such as:

-- Racial/ethnic conceptualization from historical and comparative perspectives
-- Migrants’ ethnic identity formation and social integration
-- Identity of multiethnic people
+My research interests lie in race, ethnicity, and migration.
 To learn more about my research interests, download my [CV](./docs/Xiang Lu CV 2024 0226.pdf) here.
 Check out my [researchgate](https://www.researchgate.net/profile/Xiang-Lu-35) and [ORCiD](https://orcid.org/0000-0003-4781-1997) pages here.

 Contact: xiang.lu@zju.edu.cn